UNDERSTANDING SOUTH CEBU

 Top 3: Whale Shark Watching, Sumilon Island and Tumalog Falls in Oslob

 - Description: The awesome Oslob and it’s three must-visit attractions: Sumilon island, Tumalog Falls and whale shark watching.
 First off is Sumilon, a 24-hectare island 10 minutes away at the coast of Oslob.
 The island is notable for its lagoon, adventure trek trail and long strip of white sand bar that changes location from season to season.
-Surrounding the area is a rich marine sanctuary home to baby sharks, and a well-elaborate coral reefs making the island a perfect place for snorkeling and diving.
-Most of the island is owned by bluewater and visitors usually arrange a tour with them through their website: www.bluewater.com.
+Surrounding the area is a rich marine sanctuary home to baby sharks, and a well-elaborated coral reefs making the island a perfect place for snorkeling and diving.
+Most of the island is owned by Bluewater and visitors usually arrange a tour with them through their website: www.bluewater.com.
 The remaining area which is purely sand is a public place and can be reached by boat for P1,500 rent.
 The best time to visit the island is during low tide to get a glimpse and a full walking experience of its sand bar.
 Second is Tumalog falls, a huge waterfall that can’t be contained by a non-wide angle camera when captured.
-More details here.
+More details of this waterfall and other 6 waterfalls that can be found in South Cebu in this link.
 Lastly is the whale shark watching in Oslob.
 There are three (3) guided whale shark watching centers in the Philippines.
 One is at Donsol in southern Luzon, the first of the three; second is at Southern Leyte; and the third which is also the most popular is at Oslob, Cebu.
 Popularity sometimes equates to getting a lot of attention, including the not so favorable ones.
 For years, the whale shark encounter in Oslob has met several backlash from environmental groups like Greenpeace.
 This is due to the idea that feeding the whale sharks which are highly migratory species would eventually modify their behavior resulting to dependency to human food supply.
 This was true in my visit last January 2018.
 The whale sharks were observed to be actively parading to the boatmen as the they throw food at them.
 On the contrary, the local government of Oslob has set rules to regulate the encounter.
 Boats are without engine; guests are prohibited from using sunblock and are required to keep a certain distance to avoid causing injuries to the sharks.
 Life guards surround the area to ensure that these regulations are strictly enforced.
 Any guest who would dare touch the whale sharks will be penalized for a certain fee.

 Things to note: